laminar-run/hookmock/README.md

         <some-secret-header-key>: <some-non-environment-secret>
       ...

-    # Optional -- add query param to your hook request, merges `body` and `secrets` to create a `headers` object
+    # Optional -- add query params to your hook request, merges `body` and `secrets` to create a `headers` object
-    queryParam:
+    queryParams:
       # Optional -- add some non-secret params to your queryParams object
       body:
         <header-key>: <header-value>